ironbar/understanding_intelligence/docs/business/01-advertising.md

 So to have a profitable business we will need more than 1M visitors if using an app with banners.
 In the other hand using rewarded videos we will need less than 40K visitors.
 One interesting option would be to display the video when the image is being generated.

+This monetization could be combined with a subscription model to remove the ads.